Supporting and challenging, in helping others confront hard choices to act with integrity and re-emerge stronger.

 - Unlimited query, reminder, and encouragement interactions i.e. instant messaging.

 Session schedules are flexible and aligned to your needs.
-The idea is to ensure you experience minimal resistance as you re-emerge stronger and realise better outcomes.

 The 13-week transformational based program costs €4,999.
 Paid upfront, plus VAT as applicable.